-8-19(d) Conditional Uses (Permitted only with Board of Adjustment approval.)
+8-24(d) Conditional Uses (Permitted only with Board of Adjustment approval.)

-- 1. Automobile service stations at which only minor automobile and truck repair is performed, and provided such use conforms to all requirements of Article 16. - 2.
-Automobile rental facilities; parking lots and parking structures, when not accessory to a principal permitted use, provided such uses conform to all requirements of Article 16. - 3.
-Secondhand shops. - 4.
-Self-service laundry or laundry pick-up stations, including clothes cleaning establish- ments of not more than forty (40) pounds capacity and using a closed-system process. - 5.
-Helistops, provided such facilities conform to the requirements of all appropriate Federal, State and local regulations. - 6.
-Drive-through facilities for sale of goods or products or provision of services otherwise permitted herein. - 7.
-Health clubs, athletic clubs and spas, except as a permitted in 8-19(c)(3). - 8.
-Recycling drop-off centers for aluminum; steel; plastic; glass; newspapers; cardboard and other paper products; oil and other household recyclable waste, provided that such an establishment shall be located at least 200 feet from any residential zone.
-Any appeal for a conditional use permit to operate a recycling drop-off center shall include as part of the application: Reasons for the location of the proposed use at a specific site, description of equipment to be used, physical arrangement, and operation of the proposed center.
-The Board of Adjustment shall consider the necessity of screening, if needed. - 9.
-Mining of non-metallic minerals, but only when the proposal complies with the requirements of the Mining/Quarrying Ordinance (Code of Ordinances #252-91) and the conditions and requirements as set forth therein.
-The Board of Adjustment shall speci-fically consider and be able to find: - a.
-That the proposed use will not constitute a public nuisance by creating excessive noise, odor, traffic, dust, or damage to the environment or surrounding properties; - b.
-That a reasonable degree of reclamation and proper drainage control is feasible; and - c.
-That the owner and/or applicant has not had a permit revoked or bond or other security forfeited for failure to comply with any Federal, State or local laws, regulations or conditions, including land reclamation, pertaining to the proposed use. - 10.
-Gasoline pumps available to the public without an employee on site, provided a plan is approved by the Board of Adjustment for periodic inspection of the site by an employee for the following purposes: - a.
-To check all operating equipment; - b.
-To check fire suppression system(s); - c.
-To check the condition of the fire alarm(s); - d.
-To check for indications of fuel leaks and spillage; - e.
-To remove trash from the site; - f.
-To monitor the general condition of the site. - 11.
-Temporary structures designed for use or occupancy for 61 to 180 days per 12-month period on a single property, calculating said period by cumulative consideration of the use of any and all such structures on a single property. - 12.
-Tattoo parlors.
+Helistops and/or heliports, provided such facilities conform to the requirements of all appropriate Federal, State, and local regulations.

+2. Mining of non-metallic minerals, but only when the proposal complies with the requirements of the Mining/Quarrying Ordinance (Code of Ordinances #252-91) and the conditions and requirements as set forth therein.
+The Board of Adjustment shall specifically consider and be able to find:

+a.
+That the proposed use will not constitute a public nuisance by creating excessive noise, odor, traffic, dust, or damage to the environment or b.
+That a reasonable degree of reclamation and proper drainage control is feasible; and

+That the owner and/or applicant has not had a permit revoked or bond or other security forfeited for failure to comply with any Federal, State or local laws, regulations or conditions, including land reclamation, pertaining to the proposed use.

+3. Gasoline pumps available to the public without an employee on site, provided a plan is approved by the Board of Adjustment for periodic inspection of the site by an employee for the following purposes:

+a.
+To check all operating equipment;

+b.
+To check fire suppression system(s);

+c.
+To check the condition of the fire alarm(s);

+d.
+To check for indications of fuel leaks and spillage;

+e.
+To remove trash from the site;

+To monitor the general condition of the site.

+4. Temporary structures designed for use or occupancy for 61 to 180 days per 12-month period on a single property, calculating said period by cumulative consideration of the use of any and all such structures on a single property.

+5. Automobile and vehicle refueling stations, provided such uses conform to all requirements of Article 16.

-8-19(e) Prohibited Uses (All uses other than those listed as principal, accessory, or conditional uses shall be prohibited.
-The uses below are provided for illustration purposes and for the purpose of limiting permitted uses, and are not intended to be a total listing of all the uses that are prohibited.)
+8-24(e) Prohibited Uses (All uses other than those listed as principal, accessory, or conditional uses, or substantially similar to principal, accessory, or conditional uses shall be prohibited.
+The uses below are provided for illustration purposes and for the purpose of limiting permitted uses and are not intended to be a total listing of all the uses that are prohibited.)